-Jon is a Chartered Architectural Technologist and founder of Complete Architecture.
-He works most days from his office in King’s Lynn but is a regular visitor to the North West of England where he grew up.
+Jon is a Chartered Architectural Technologist.
+He works most days from his home in West Norfolk.
+He’s also a regular visitor to the North West of England where he grew up.

 If you’d like to find out more about what Chartered Architectural Technologists do you can contact him via email@example.com

 Enter your details and I’ll let you know about new blogs and videos (and other goodies) via a weekly email.